-2:1 (or international equivalent) at an undergraduate level and a minimum or a merit (or international equivalent) at masters level.
+2:1 (or international equivalent) at undergraduate level and a minimum of a merit (or international equivalent) at masters level.

 Months of entry

 Current changes in mental health care, mental health policy and mental health nursing have led to a significant shift in the focus of research in the field.
 Users of mental healthcare services are key players in research and their role continues to evolve.
-A major review of the role of the mental health nurse has culminated in an innovative and creative vision for the future (From Values to Action, DoH, 2006).
+A major review of the role of the mental health nurse has culminated in an innovative and creative vision for the future.

 Qualification and course duration